welaika/wordless/rtfm/source/_pages/stack/server.rst

-Since *BrowserSync* is invoked through a Webpack plugin (`browser-sync-webpack-plugin`_) we will benefit from automatic **browser autoreloading** when assets are recompiled by Webpack itself.
+Since *BrowserSync* is invoked through a Webpack plugin (`browser-sync-webpack-plugin`_) we will benefit from automatic **browser auto-reloading** when assets are recompiled by Webpack itself.

-The ``files`` option is there because ``.pug`` files are not compiled by webpack, so we force watching those files too, thus calling autoreload on template changes too.
+The ``files`` option is there because ``.pug`` files are not compiled by webpack, so we force watching those files too, thus calling auto-reload on template changes too.

 .. seealso::